KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws3-create/4commit.md

 **[terminal]
 **[prompt LadyDev@Coding&Cocktails]**[path  ~/CodingAndCocktails/session3/MyFirstRepo (cocktails-branch)]
-**[delimiter λ ]**[command git commit -m "important file"] [cocktails-branch bc3f239] important file
+**[delimiter λ ]**[command git commit -m "important file"] [cocktails-branch dc2c473] important file
 1 file changed, 1 insertion(+)
 create mode 100644 cocktails.txt
    ```
   {% hint style='info' %}
 We committed a snapshot of the files to the repository history.
 We see each of these commits in the git graph.
-The '-m' flag allows you to provide a description of the changes.
+The '-m' flag allows you to provide a description of the changes and is short for "message".
 This is important information for those who may collaborate on the code later.
    {% endhint %}
    {% hint style='tip' %}
 If you accidentally hit `Enter` after you typed `git commit`, have no fear.